vykuang/toronto-service-calls-2023/README.md

   - `agent` executes prefect flow
     - start-up script installs docker, prefect, creates prefect blocks, and runs prefect agent
   - instance type: `e2-medium`; anything less have not been able to run prefect server/agent in my experience
-    - this is beyond free tier elibility and will incur costs
+    - *this is beyond free tier eligibility and will incur costs*
 - service account with permissions to access the above resources

-View prefect server UI after creation completes at http://{server-external-IP}:4200; check that the prefect blocks for GCS storage and docker infra have been created correctly
+View prefect server UI after creation completes at `http://{server-external-IP}:4200`; check that the prefect blocks for GCS storage and docker infra have been created correctly

 ### 4 Prefect